• Home

 Because user design is so closely related to how people think, college educations will include liberal arts subjects like philosophy or psychology.
 Understanding how people think is as important as understanding how programs work for UX design.
 This may seem minor, but it could be a major for UX designers.

-Alternatives to a university degree
+UX designer education requirements alternatives to a university degree

 You can pursue a degree but that is just one route to becoming a UX designer.
 You can prepare for a new career as a UX designer by gaining relevant experience, transferable skills, certification, or self-guided learning.
 Let’s take a closer view at each.

-Certification
+• Certification

 A credential from a UX industry leader is a great way to demonstrate your skills and qualifications to recruiters and hiring managers.
 Unlike other fields like cybersecurity or information technology, there aren’t many industry-recognized UX certifications.

-It is more common to find bootcamps and certificate programs that teach UX skills and complete UX case studies to build your portfolio.
+It is more common to find boot camps and certificate programs that teach UX skills and complete UX case studies to build your portfolio.

-Experience
+• Experience

 UX design is often approached by people who assume they don’t have any relevant experience and must start from scratch.
 It may not be true.
 Depending on the job you held previously, you may have had experience in UX.
 This should be included on your resume.